-That day has come around once again, celebrating our favorite reads from childhood to adult life!
-There have been some amazing books published over the years with this past year being no exception.
-New fiction books with wacky universes and narratives which address political issues of both the historic or modern world.
-Authors devising new characters to represent all the experiences and identities encompassed within humanity.
-Non-fiction books enhancing our knowledge of the world around us or the in-depth lives of those we admire.
-Whatever style you enjoy, books and reading is something which we will always treasure throughout our lifetime.
+The day has come around once again, celebrating our favourite reads from childhood to adult life.
+There have been some amazing books published over the years, with this past year being no exception.
+New fiction books with wacky universes and narratives which address political issues of both the historic or modern world; authors devising new characters to represent all the experiences and identities encompassed within humanity; non-fiction books enhancing our knowledge of the world around us or the in-depth lives of those we admire ‒ whatever style you enjoy, books and reading is something which we will always treasure throughout our lifetime.

-To commemorate World Book Day, here are a few hidden treasures I myself, as an avid reader, have had the pleasure of reading since March 2019.
+To commemorate World Book Day, here are a few hidden treasures that I, as an avid reader, have had the pleasure of reading since March 2019.

 This book was recommended to me over the summer by a member of my book group.
 I fell in love with it from the first page.
 Along with some pretty hilarious (and in my case relatable) awkward situations in which Eleanor finds herself in, Honeyman also tackles the more serious topic of mental health.
 The book itself was full of surprises and in all, really refreshing to read, being both funny and heartfelt.
 Definitely a book I would recommend.
 (As would Costa, as it won their ‘First Novel’ book award in 2019!)

 The Confessions of Frannie Langton by Sara Collins